 After you've learned the basics of programming, you will begin connecting inputs, such as buttons or sensors, and outputs, such as screens and lights, to your Propeller Activity Board WX.
 You may want to write a program that makes a decision.
 For instance, you may want your program to turn on a light when you press a button.

-In this program, you will use the Terminal receive text and the length of string blocks from CONTROLS > STRINGS to make a program that decides if an individual’s first name is shorter or longer than 7 letters.
+In this program, you will use the Terminal receive text block located under COMMUNICATE > TERMINAL and the length of string block from OPERATORS > STRINGS to make a program that decides if an individual’s first name is shorter or longer than 7 letters.

 - Open a new BlocklyProp Project.